MicrosoftDocs/dynamics-365-ai/ai-docs/sales/uninstall-sales-insights.md

 manager: shujoshi
 ---

 # Uninstall Sales Insights

-You can uninstall Sales Insights if you don’t want to use in your organization.
-To uninstall, follow these steps:
+You can uninstall the Sales Insights Add-in for Dynamics 365 Sales if you don't want to use it in your organization.

 1. As an administrator, sign in to your Dynamics 365 organization.
 2. Go to **Advanced settings**, and then select **Settings** > **Customization** > **Solutions**.
-3. On the **Solutions** page, select each solution from the list below, one at a time, and then select **Delete**.
+3. On the **Solutions** page, select each of the following solutions one at a time, and then select **Delete**.
     -	msdyn_acceleratedsalessettings
     -   msdyn_acceleratedsalessitemap
     -	msdyn_acceleratedsales